Police Encryption in Washington State

 - Rural counties: Generally open

-Olympic Peninsula & Coast
+Olympic Peninsula and coast

 - Olympia PD: Open